 Prioritization is about deciding what’s in and what’s out of your MVP.
 Since around 64% of software features are rarely or never used, your job is to identify the vital few that deliver the core value.
 Use frameworks like MoSCoW (Must have, Should have, Could have, Won’t have) to categorize features and ruthlessly cut anything that isn’t a “Must have.”
 Every feature you add increases complexity and delays your time to learn.

-Building a no-code MVP is a popular strategy.
-You can use tools to create everything from a simple landing page to a complex marketplace, or kickstart with ready-made templates.
+Building a no code MVP is a popular and effective strategy.
+You can use tools to create everything from a simple landing page to a complex marketplace, or kickstart with ready made templates.

 Not all MVPs are fully coded applications.
 Sometimes, you can validate an idea with even less effort using these strategies: